-Asian Network for Research on Antidiabetic Plants (ANRAP)
+Asian Network of Research on Antidiabetic Plants (ANRAP)

 The Asian Network for Research on Antidiabetic Plants (www.anrap.org) started through the organisation of "The First International Seminar on Plant Materials as a Source of Antidiabetic Agents" in January 1994, which gathered scientists from 14 countries.
 It was felt during the discussions between the collaborating scientists and the representatives from ISP and IFS, that a broad forum in the form of a network ought to be formed in order to coordinate the research efforts in the field of antidiabetic plant materials in the region.

 ANRAP is coordinated by Dr Begum Rokeya, and is hosted by the Bangladesh University of Health Sciences (BUHS), Dhaka, Bangladesh.
 Nodes are located in Bangladesh, the Philippines, India, Malaysia, and Pakistan.

 - To develop close cooperation between the scientists working in the field of antidiabetic plant research

 - To compile information on the antidiabetic plant materials reported in scientific literature and reputed in the folkloric use

 - To exchange views, experiences and information among researchers in the field

 - To make a concerted effort in finding antidiabetic principles from plant sources

 - To scientifically evaluate the formulations prepared from one or more plants and used in traditional medical systems